 Anyone who wishes to participate in the IRS Acceptance Agent Program must apply by completing IRS Form 13551.

-In TaxSlayer Pro, acceptance agent information is entered in the preparer's record in the Configuration Menu.
-You must be logged in either as Admin or as a preparer with a security role of Unlimited.
-In an office with more than one PC preparing taxes and networked, editing the preparer record is done on the PC designated as the file server.
+In TaxSlayer Pro, acceptance agent information is included in the preparer's record in the Configuration Menu.
+To enter this information in a preparer's record, you must be logged in either as Admin or as a preparer with a security role of Unlimited.
+(In an office with more than one PC preparing taxes and networked, editing the preparer record is done on the PC designated as the file server.)

 To include acceptance agent information for a preparer in TaxSlayer Pro, from the Quick Menu select: